wayfair/wayfair.github.io/src/docs/project-maintainership.md

 ### Exceptional Cases

 In rare cases there are projects that don't match the pre-defined states.
-Some the reasons might be:
+Some of the reasons might be:

 1. A language the project is written in is not a supported Wayfair language. _NOTE: Supported languages are subject to change_
 2. A project's maintainer(s) need time to evaluate their ability to maintain the project.
 3. OSPO will need to search for teams who want to own any **shelved** projects.
+4. This proposal's parameters for well **maintained** or **preserving** may be close to a reasonable expectation, but not perfect.